Introduction to point of care recording

 Introduction

 Care records are used to evidence personal data relating to the physical or mental health of an individual, as well as demonstrating the level of service offered by a care provider.
 In care homes and nursing homes, data can be recorded in various forms with a resident’s consent, including digital or handwritten documents and monitor charts.
-Regulators set out criteria to determine how well compliance requirements are being met, and look at historical healthcare records to determine if the care provider offers effective care and how organised, responsible and well-led their service is.
+Regulators assess the quality and safety of a service by reviewing care records to understand what care was provided, when it was delivered and how decisions were made.

 What is Point of Care Recording - CareDocs